Asante Samuel warns Lamar Jackson against joining Patriots

 Jackson, who announced Monday that he had requested a trade from the Baltimore Ravens, was linked to the Patriots this week.
 Patriots owner Robert Kraft said Jackson got a recommendation from a popular rap artist.

-Asked if the Patriots would pursue Jackson, Belichick said Monday: "I'm not going to talk about players on any other team."
+Asked whether the Patriots would pursue Jackson, Belichick said Monday: "I'm not going to talk about players on any other team."

 Jackson, however, had a fun experience with Belichick.
 Last September, he recalled a pre-draft visit to New England in 2018, when he was surprised by the usually stoic coach.